StephenCleary/blog-stephencleary-dotcom/blog/_posts/2011-07-07-option-parsing-default-and-nullable.md

 ---
 layout: post
 title: "Option Parsing: Default and Nullable Argument Values"
-tags: ["Option Parsing", ".NET", "Nito.KitchenSink"]
+series: "Option parsing"
+seriesTitle: "Option Parsing: Default and Nullable Argument Values"
 ---
 Most of our examples so far have already dealt with options taking arguments, because most options in the real world _do_ take arguments.
 Today we'll start looking at option arguments in depth.

-The [option pipeline](http://blog.stephencleary.com/2011/06/option-parsing-option-parsing-pipeline.html) post laid out the steps taken when using an Option Arguments class:
+The [option pipeline]({% post_url 2011-06-09-option-parsing-option-parsing-pipeline %}) post laid out the steps taken when using an Option Arguments class: